-Investment highlights: Why invest in Cargotec?
+Investment highlights:Why invest in Cargotec?

-- 1. Technology leader and strong market positions, leading brands in markets with long term growth potential - 2.
+- Technology leader and strong market positions, leading brands in markets with long term growth potential - 2.
 Our vision is to become the global leader in sustainable cargo flow - 3.
 Growing service & software business and asset-light business model are increasing stability - 4.
-Capitalising global opportunities for future automation and software growth - 5.
+Capitalising global opportunities for electrification and automation growth - 5.
 On track for profitability improvement and to reach financial targets